Place and Displacement in the Americas

 About This Course

 How do people shape the places in which they live and, in the case of immigrants, reshape their new homes?
 How do things like race, gender, social class, and national heritage affect peoples’ experiences and places?
 In this class we’ll explore these questions and more through a focus on South, Central, and North American communities.
-We’ll focus on the way collectives and individuals are shaped through everything from street murals, to mass incarceration, to Native American reservations, to undocumented immigrant status, to homelessness, to transgender identity.
+We’ll focus on the way collectives and individuals are shaped through everything from street murals, to mass incarceration, to Native American reservations, to undocumented immigrant status.

 Why Should I Take This Course?